Skip to main content

 • Avoid enabling workspace-wide listening unless needed to reduce noise and rate-limit usage.

-• Always ensure your Slack app includes required scopes like app_mentions:read, channels:history, and chat:write.
+• Always ensure your Slack app includes the required scopes listed above.

 Example Use Cases